What is BEPS 2.0?

 Pillar 2 applies to multinational companies in all sectors, including technology, pharmaceuticals and consumer goods, that meet the size criteria.

-Companies with extensive international operations will need to reassess their tax strategies to comply with the new requirements.
-Compliance and reporting requirements will require adjustments to accounting and IT systems.
+Companies with extensive international operations need to ensure that they meet the new compliance and reporting requirements.
+This may require adjustments to accounting and IT systems.
 In addition, increased tax burdens may affect companies that previously benefited from lower tax rates.

-Companies will also need to ensure that they improve their governance framework to meet the new legal requirements.
+Companies also need to ensure that their governance framework meets the new legal requirements.

 Timeline and process